All Articles

 3. Is joint custody possible under Syariah law?

 Syariah law does not use the term "joint custody" in the Western sense, but it does distinguish between physical care (hadhanah) and guardianship (wilayah).
 Both parents retain roles in the child's life even when hadhanah is awarded to one parent.
-Syariah courts can make flexible access arrangements.
+Syariah courts can make flexible access arrangements, and some courts — particularly in the Federal Territories and Selangor — have approved consent orders that function as practical joint custody arrangements, especially for older children.

 4. What age does a child get to choose which parent to live with in Malaysia?